 Green leads Warriors over Cavs with 3rd-quarter eruption

-Draymond Green matched his career high with 16 assists, including six during a 44-point third-quarter explosion that propelled the Golden State Warriors to a 131-112 romp over the host Cleveland Cavaliers on Saturday night.
-The Warriors shot 10-for-16 on 3-pointers in their third-quarter blitz, which began with a two-point halftime lead and ended with a commanding 105-78 advantage.
+Draymond Green matched his career-high with 16 assists, including eight during a 44-point third-quarter explosion that propelled the Golden State Warriors to a 131-112 romp over the host Cleveland Cavaliers on Saturday night.
+The Warriors shot 10-for-14 on 3-pointers in their third-quarter blitz, which began with a two-point halftime lead and ended with a commanding 105-78 advantage.

 Six players hit 3-pointers in the decisive period for the Warriors, who ended a 10-game road losing streak and an overall five-game skid.
 Collin Sexton had a game-high 23 points to pace the Cavaliers, who dropped their 10th in a row at home and 10th in 11 games overall.